ErnieTech101/WSJTXLogViewer/README.md

 - An Internet connection to use QRZ.COM call lookup and .adi uploading

 ## How to install and use (Windows)
 Download the precompiled wsjtxlogviewer.exe executable and wsjtxlogviewer.cfg to your PC.
-Note that wsjtxlogviewer.exe will automatically find your wsjtx_log.adi file if it is located in the same directory, usally, C:\Users\<youruser>\AppData\Local\WSJT-X. If you place the executable into any other location you'll need to start wsjtxlogviewer.exe with command-line arguments as follows
+Note that wsjtxlogviewer.exe will automatically find your wsjtx_log.adi file if it is located in the same directory, usally, C:\Users\yourusername\AppData\Local\WSJT-X. If you place the executable into any other location you'll need to start wsjtxlogviewer.exe with command-line arguments as follows

 Usage:
   wsjtxlogviewer -adif c:\users\yourusername\AppData\Local\WSJT-X\wsjtx_log.adi -cfg c:\wherever-you-keep-it\wsjtxlogviewer.cfg -v